Sammy Baugh: Football

-College and minor league baseball
+Baseball

-Baugh was also a baseball player at Texas Christian, where he played third base.
-It was during his time as a baseball player that he earned the nickname "Slingin' Sammy", which he got from a Texas sportswriter.
-After college, Sammy signed a contract with the St. Louis Cardinals and was sent to the minor leagues to play with the American Association Columbus Red Birds in Columbus, Ohio after being converted to shortstop.
+Baugh was also a baseball player at TCU, where he played third base.
+It was during his time as a baseball player that he earned the nickname "Slinging Sammy", which he got from a Texas sportswriter.
+After college, Baugh signed a contract with the St. Louis Cardinals and was sent to the minor leagues to play with the American Association Columbus Red Birds, after being converted to shortstop.
 He was then sent to the International League's Rochester, New York Red Wings, St. Louis's other top farm club.
 While there he received little playing time behind starting shortstop Marty Marion and was unhappy with his prospects.
 He then turned to professional football.